markproy/bird-classification-workshop/lab4-trigger-inference-from-s3.md

 Use script from Mac or Windows environment to create a Lambda function package and use the AWS CLI to update the function.

-Windows deploy_lambda
+Windows `deploy_lambda`

-Mac source ./deploy_lambda.sh
+Mac `source ./deploy_lambda.sh`

 ## Test by adding an image to s3

 Copy a test image to s3.
 Use console to upload, or use the AWS CLI.

-aws s3 cp test_images/card.jpg s3://bucket/birds/card.jpg
+`aws s3 cp test_images/card.jpg s3://bucket/birds/card.jpg`

 You may have to refresh the console to see the new file in your bucket.

 ### Review CloudWatch logs for the Lambda function

 Go to the Lambda console.
-Click the 'Monitoring' tab.
+Click the `Monitoring` tab.
 You should see Invocations count go up.
-Click 'View logs in CloudWatch'.
+Click `View logs in CloudWatch`.
 Click on the logstream.
 Review the logs.
-Look for ones with 'msg' to see the results of the SageMaker inference.
+Look for ones with `msg` to see the results of the SageMaker inference.